 For IT services

 This business process transformation firm started operating back in 2000.
 Fast forward to more than two decades, it now has over 13,000 employees and nine cities all over the country.

 Teletech operated its first offshore call center in the Philippine archipelago back in 2004.
 Since then, it has grown into one of the biggest employers in the local outsourcing scene.

 Convergys may be one of the most recognizable customer experience brands in the country.
-It has 18 contact centers across various Philippine regions and has more than 28,000 highly skilled workforce on its payroll.
+It had 18 contact centers across various Philippine regions and more than 28,000 highly skilled workforce on its payroll.